 Suurberg Gasteria, Suurberg Ox-tongue, Lawyer's Tongue

 Gasteria baylissiana is a small, stemless succulent, up to 4 inches (10 cm) tall, with leaves that grow in two vertical rows on opposite sides of the stem.
 It offsets prolifically from the base to form dense clusters.
 Leaves are tongue-shaped, up to 2.2 inches (5.5 cm) long and up to 1 inch (2.5 cm) wide.
-Both upper and lower surfaces of the leaves are swollen, convex, rough, leathery and densely covered in tiny, white, truncate tubercles.
-The inflorescence is a raceme up to 14 inches (35 cm) tall, ascending, occasionally with a pair of side branches, bearing 15-25 flowers.
-The flowers are up to 0.6 inch (1.5 cm) long, bright red-pink and tubular.
+Both upper and lower surfaces of the leaves are swollen, rough and covered in tiny, white tubercles.
+In spring, a usually unbranched, up to 14 inches (35 cm) long stem bears a row of 15 to 25 bell-shaped, bright red-pink and green flowers.

 How to Grow and Care